thelia/thelia.github.io/README.md

     $ jekyll serve --watch

-to see the result : http://localhost:4000
+To see the result : http://localhost:4000

+In order to let the documentation be aware of your new page please fill in the file

+    _config.yml

+And reload Jekyll server

 ## Credits